sharetribe/flex-docs/src/docs/concepts-development/flex-environments/index.md

 functionalities in peace by using test users and
 [test credit cards with Stripe](/how-to/set-up-and-use-stripe/).

+Whenever the development team wants to publish their code changes, they will fully test and review them in Dev first, and then copy them to Test and Live at the same time.

+If development work requires new configurations to be copied from Dev to Test (such as listing fields), they need to be recreated manually in Test, and can then be copied to Live.

 Even after launching your marketplace, you can continue building new features in Dev without causing disruptions to your Test or Live marketplaces.
 Note that you should not onboard real users or listings to Dev, as they cannot be moved into Live.

-### Test environment

-The Test environment works as a preview environment for Live.
-Whereas Dev is meant for the developer to make code changes, Test is meant to reflect your Live environment as accurately as possible.

-Therefore, whenever the development team wants to publish their code changes, they will test and review them in Dev first, and then copy them to Test and Live at the same time.

-The operator can make no-code changes in Test, and copy them to Dev and Live without needing the developer to intervene.
-Because Test and Live are identical, the operator can trust that their changes made in Test show up correctly when published to Live.
-Copying no-code assets to Dev makes it easy for developers to be working on the correct configurations in Dev.

-If development work requires new configurations to be copied from Dev to Test (such as listing fields), they need to be recreated manually in Test, and can then be copied to Live.

-Note that you should not onboard real users or listings to Test, as they cannot be moved into Live.

 ### Live environment